s-knibbs/s-knibbs.github.io/0-about.md

 ---
 layout: page
 title: About Me
-permalink: /about_me/
+permalink: /about-me/
+mainnav: true
 ---

-Hi everyone, I am a software development engineer working primarily as a backend web developer.
+Hi everyone, I am a software design engineer working primarily as a backend web developer.
 I deal with various technologies however, in particular I am interested in working more with embedded Linux systems (e.g. IoT devices).

 I am currently based in Kent, England but I am just 1 hour away from London on the train.